fsprojects/Avalonia.FuncUI/src/Avalonia.FuncUI.Templates/README.md

                                                   Browser  Browser: WebAssembly
                                                 Multiple values are allowed: True
                                                 Default: Desktop|iOS|Android|Browser
   -id <id>                                      The application ID for mobile projects (ApplicationId MSBuild property).
+Both Android and iOS restrict possible IDs: It must have at least two segments (includes one or more dots).
+Each segment must start with a letter.
+All characters must be alphanumeric  [a-zA-Z0-9].
                                                 Type: string
                                                 Default: com.companyname.AvaloniaFuncUIApplication
   -vn, --version <version>                      The application version for desktop and mobile projects (ApplicationVersion MSBuild property).
 Required to be integer on mobile projects and <=10000 on iOS.
 Must be incremented per store submission.
                                                 Type: integer
                                                 Default: 1
   -vd, --display-version <display-version>      The application display version for desktop and mobile projects (ApplicationDisplayVersion MSBuild property).
+Avoid inputting < and > characters which mess with source code.
                                                 Type: string
                                                 Default: 1.0-funcui
   -t, --title <title>                           The application title for desktop and mobile projects (ApplicationTitle MSBuild property).
+Avoid inputting ", < and > characters which mess with source code.
                                                 Type: string
                                                 Default: Avalonia FuncUI Application